rust-stuco/lectures/week6/slides.md

 $ cargo test -- --test-threads=1
 ```

-* Generally not a good idea, since the benefits of parallelism are lost
+* Only use this when you need to, otherwise the benefits of running tests in parallel are lost

 <!--
 Take 15-445 if you want to do this safely without losing parallelism!